Construction Site Erosion Control and Stormwater Permit Compliance Training

 NASECA-WI, a leader in erosion control and stormwater education, established a training program in 2010 to set baseline knowledge criteria for site workers who install and inspect erosion control practices on construction sites.
 Unlike most national training programs which provide just the basic principles of erosion control, this training program is Wisconsin-based and covers the principles of erosion and sediment control, as well as WisDNR, WisDOT, and DSPS rules, regulations, and standards.

-This course and its exam are approved by the Wisconsin Department of Safety and Professional Services (DSPS) as a Soil Erosion Inspector Training Course, which is one of the only approved courses available for certification as an Erosion Control Inspector of 1- and 2- family dwellings in Wisconsin.
+This course and its exam are approved by the Wisconsin Department of Safety and Professional Services (DSPS) as a Soil Erosion Inspector Training Course, which is one of the only approved courses available in the State to offer qualifying exams for certification as an Erosion Control Inspector of 1- and 2- family dwellings in Wisconsin.

 Who should attend?